-- The nature of the crisis.

-- A failure of financial engineering.

-- "Bank runs" on non-bank financial institutions.

-- Parts of the regulatory system work well.

-- Parts of the regulatory system work poorly, especially with respect to large financial institutions.

-- How can we apply the lessons from the parts that work well?

-- The role of the Federal Reserve.
+- What are the core problems? - Failure of financial engineering. - "Bank runs" on non-bank financial institutions. - Implicit insurance of creditors to financial institutions, a.k.a.
+TBTF. - Some portions of the regulatory system work well.
+Why? - What to do about the large financial institutions? - The role of the Federal Reserve.